 Are you receiving all the money owed to you by Amazon?
 How can you ensure that you are?
 In last week’s blog, we learned from Yoni Mazor of GETIDA about collecting FBA Reimbursements.
 This week, we’re going to share two stories of how we have found money for clients.
-In one case, we were able to identify fees that were no longer relevant; and for the second case, we found unclaimed funds.
+In one case, we were able to identify fees that were no longer relevant; and in the second case, we found unclaimed funds.
 We’ll dive into each one so you can use these examples to monitor your own Amazon accounts. bookskeep is here to help with any amazon accounting questions you may have.

 Interested in Profit First for Ecommerce Bookkeeping?